Wirecloud/wirecloud/docs/CONTRIBUTING.md

 - Avoid inheritance and over nesting—use single, explicit classes whenever possible.
 - When feasible, default color palettes should comply with [WCAG color contrast guidelines](http://www.w3.org/TR/WCAG20/#visual-audio-contrast).
 - Except in rare cases, don't remove default `:focus` styles (via e.g. `outline: none;`) without providing alternative styles.
 See [this A11Y Project post](http://a11yproject.com/posts/never-remove-css-outlines/) for more details.

-### JS

-- Four spaces for indentation, never tabs.
-- strict mode.
-- "Attractive".
-- Use eslint (there is a `.eslintrc` file on the source code of WireCloud ;-).